Winegrowing

 The rules imposed by PDOs/AOCs

-Changes in the choice of grape varieties in the face of climate change
+The evolution of grape variety choices in the face of climate change

 Adapting traditional grape varieties